-These investments and the prioritization of employee health, safety, and wellness were particularly significant in 2021 in light of the ongoing COVID-19 pandemic.
-To protect and support our essential team members, we implemented health and safety measures that included maximizing personal workspaces, changing shift schedules, providing personal protective equipment, or PPE, implementing heightened cleaning of high contact surfaces, and instituting mandatory screening before accessing buildings.
+These investments and the prioritization of employee health, safety, and wellness were particularly significant in 2021 and 2022 in light of the ongoing COVID-19 pandemic.
+To protect and support our essential team members, we implemented and/or trained employees on health and safety measures that included maximizing personal workspaces, changing shift schedules, providing personal protective equipment, or PPE, implementing heightened cleaning of high contact surfaces, and instituting mandatory screening before accessing buildings.
+We notify employees of exposure and close contacts and offer COVID-19 testing after potential exposure.
 We will continue to monitor this evolving situation and will continue to seek programs to educate and assist employees whenever possible.